clesleycode/linear-algebra-with-python/Linear Algebra.md

 A = np.array([2.0, 3.0, 4.0])
 ```

+#### 2.0.1 Challenge

+Write code for two vectors with five values of your choice.
+The first should be written as a regular one-dimensional list.
+The other should be be written with numpy.

 If we call the method `norm()` on this array, we get the same value, `6.16`.

 ### 2.1 What is a vector space?

 A vector space V is a set that contains all linear combinations of its elements.
-In other words, if you have a set A, the space vector V is a set of all combinations of the elements in the original set A.
+In other words, if you have a set A, the space vector V includes all combinations of the elements in A.

 With that said, there are three properties that <b>every</b> vector space must follow:

 1. Additive Closure: If vectors u and v &isin; V, then u + v &isin; V <br>
-When we stated earlier that the vector space has all combinations of the elements in set A, one of the operations we meant by 'combinations' was <i>vector</i> addition.
+When we earlier stated that the vector space has all combinations of the elements in set A, one of the operations we meant by 'combinations' was <i>vector</i> addition.
 For example if we have two vectors in set A, let's say (4, 5) and (3, 1), then the vector space of A must have those two vectors, as well as the vector (4+3, 5+1), or `(7, 6)`.
 This has to be true for any two vectors in set A.

-2. Scalar Closure: If u &isin; V, then &alpha; u must &isin; &Nu; for any scalar &alpha; <br>
+2. Scalar Closure: If u &isin; V, then &alpha; &middot; u must &isin; &Nu; for any scalar &alpha; <br>
 Recall that a scalar is a magnitude value with no direction, such as 5.
 For a vector space to be a vector space, that means for every vector in the original set A, that vector multiplied by any number (or constant or scalar) must be in the vector space V.

-3. Additive Identity: There exists a 0 &isin; V such that u + 0 = u for any u &isin; V
+3. Additive Identity: There exists a &middot; 0 &isin; V such that u + 0 = u for any u &isin; V <br>
 In other words, the vector space of set A must contain the zero vector.

-4. Additive Associativity: If u, v, w &isin; V, then u + (v + w) = (u + v) + w
+4. Additive Associativity: If u, v, w &isin; V, then u + (v + w) = (u + v) + w <br>
 Regardless of the order in which you add multiple vectors, their results should be the same

-5. Additive Inverse: If u &isin; V, then there exists a vector −u &isin; V so that u + (−u) = 0.
+5. Additive Inverse: If u &isin; V, then there exists a vector −u &isin; V so that u + (−u) = 0. <br>
 For example, if the vector (2, 3) &isin; V, then its additive inverse is (-2, -3) and must also be an element of the vector space V.